bocan/my-aws-eks/README.md

 ## Todo

 * The Autoscaler pod isn't tied to the on-demand node yet.
-* Setup pre-commit tooling.
+* Setup pre-commit tooling, including a Checkov security scan.
-* I'd like to security scan all this in multiple tools.
-I've done it with Checkov and it's ok there.
 * I wanted to use Launch Templates instead of Launch Configs - but there seems to be a bug in the EKS terraform modules where it's ignoring the Spot configuration.
 * Testing Framework?
-* Encryped Logs - I couldn't make it work at first.
-Need to revisit this.
 * Build a list of must-have Helm charts you'd tend to put into an EKS/K8S cluster.
-I'm thinking it would start with, Vault, Prometheus (via its Operator), ???
+I'm thinking it would start with:
+    * Vault
+    * Consul ?
+    * Prometheus (via its Operator)
+    * Cert Manager
+* How can this integrate with Route53?
+Should it?